devvmh/raspbian-ovos/README.md

 First you need to make sure your system is up to date.
 It should be close as you just installed a new image.

-`sudo apt update && sudo apt upgrade`
+`sudo apt -y update && sudo apt -y upgrade`

 Now we can work on installing OVOS